FilmColors/VIAN/_docs/source/Shortcuts.rst

 - C     Copy
 - V     Paste
 - D     Create new Segment (up to the cursor in the Timeline)
+- F     Take Screenshot
+- Scroll Zoom In/Out of Window the cursor is in (functions not for all windows, but e. g. the **Timeline**, **Screenshot Manager** etc.

 Most bindings with the ALT-key relate to windows and widgets: